 A release management plan and schedule will be published to inform when fix versions will be applied to environments.
 This will be published on the MHHS collaboration base.

 Subject to the design, it is assumed the status of the programme environments will be implemented via a dashboard on a chosen tool, to ensure environment statuses (i.e., where components are available or unavailable) are fully tracked.
 It is currently assumed this will also cover services to and from the central systems.
+It should be noted that the Environments Approach & Plan document is the authority on Environment monitoring, not the Release Management and Configuration Management Approach.

 Azure Dev Ops (ADO) will be utilised to capture testing issues.
 Release and Configuration issues will have its own category and will be triaged as part of the defect workflow.
 Release and Configuration issues will be coordinated by the MHHS Environment Manager / MHHS Release Manager.
 For clarification, the defect workflow is captured in the [REF-05] MHHS-DEL46 Defect Management Plan.